 Our hospice program provides 24-hour support.
 We have staff available to help manage uncontrolled symptoms or changes in condition that occur outside of normal operating hours, which are Monday through Sunday from 8:30 am to 5:00 pm.

 What about treatments such as blood transfusion and intravenous medication?

-The hospice plan of care may include treatments such as blood transfusions, gentle IV hydration, thoracentesis or paracentesis.
-Each case is evaluated to assess the treatment’s ability to relieve a patient’s symptoms, within the goals of comfort care.
-We also take into consideration a patient’s functional status and previous response to treatment.
+The hospice plan of care may include treatments such as blood transfusions and gentle IV hydration.
+Decisions about the role of treatments are considered based on the goals of comfort care.
+In each case, we discuss with the patient the benefit and the burden of the treatment, and its ability to provide efficient, effective comfort care and symptom management.
+We also take into consideration a patient's functional status and previous response to treatment.

 Once on hospice, can I change my mind?

 Yes.
-Choosing hospice care is not an irreversible decision.
-If a patient’s condition stabilizes over a period of time, if there are steady signs of improvement, or if the patient’s goals change, we will discharge a patient from hospice.
-We explain to patients and families, “We’re making a plan today based on what we know today.
-But if a new treatment becomes available and your doctor feels you can benefit from that treatment, we can change the plan.
+Hospice care is a choice based on a patient's condition and care goals.
+Sometimes a patient's condition stabilizes over a period of time or there may be steady signs of improvement.
+Sometimes a patient's care goals change.
+If that happens, we will talk with the patient and caregivers about changing the plan to reflect the best focus of care for them.
+We explain to patients and families, "We're making a plan today based on what we know today.
+But if a new treatment becomes available and your doctor feels you can benefit from that treatment, we can change the plan."